randintgen/smartgas/README.md

 ## This application is developped using the below technologies :

   ### Back-end
   The Back endpoint of this application was developped using NodeJS and express .
 We should also mention that the main database of this     project is MySQL.
-We also used an in memory NoSQL database (Redis) in order to invalidate Json Web Tokens of users that  have logged      out.
+We also used a in memory NoSQL database (Redis) in order to invalidate Json Web Tokens of users that  have logged      out.

   ### Front-end
   The Front endpoint of this application was developped using not only HTML5 but also AngularJS.

   ### Test Automation
-  In order to test our back end server for bugs and possible errors we run 255 tests using the Jest automation framework.
+  In order to test our back end server for bugs and possible errors we executed 255 tests using the Jest automation framework.

   ### Building Automation
   We used GULP as the building automation framework.

 ## How to run this Application ?
-  1) At first you should have MySQL and Redis install in your UNIX computer.
+  1) At first you should have MySQL and Redis install and configured appropriately in your UNIX computer.
   2) After this and assuming that you have configured the databases correctly just type --> npm i gulp gulp-cli gulp-multi-process npm
   3) Finnaly type --> $(npm bin)/gulp in order to install dependencies, run the automated tests and start the servers